benbenz/katapult/README.md

 ## CLI use

-Note: the commands below work the same way, whether CloudSend runs locally or remotely
+Note: the commands below work the same way, whether Katapult runs locally or remotely

 ### with Poetry